 In a conversation with one of Raiz’s clients, he was told: “Covid-19 was the best thing that has happened to me in a long time.
 I went from pain to shame, to changing my game”.

-Raiz differentiates between “opportunity entrepreneurs”.
-Those who search for money-making gaps in the market.
-Being aware of changing circumstances and finding potential opportunities.
+“Opportunity entrepreneurs” are the ones who search for money-making gaps in the market. individuals who are aware of changing circumstances and actively looking to find potential opportunities.

-People who previously had inhibitions about buying online were forced to do so.
-Businesses that previously were only considering e-commerce went digital in droves.
-While traditional bricks and mortar merchants are cutting jobs, digital commerce businesses snowballed.
+People who previously had inhibitions about buying online were forced to do so during the pandemic, p.
+Businesses that previously had only considered e-commerce went digital in droves.
+While traditional brick-and-mortar merchants were cutting jobs, digital commerce businesses snowballed.

 He compares this mindset to that of a “necessity entrepreneur”.
-Someone forced to start a business because they have no alternative.
-He believes that if they were given the chance, most of these business owners would rather take up formal employment instead.
+Someone who is forced to start a business because they have no alternative.
+He believes that if this category were given the chance, most of them would rather take up formal employment.

 Teamwork as the Path to Success

-One of the attributes missing with many small business owners is “the ability to reach out for advice”.
+One of the missing attributes of many small business owners is “the ability to reach out for advice”.

-They think that they can do everything better than anyone else.
-So they try to take on everything themselves.
-Believing that as it is their way it must be the right way!
+While the owner often thinks they can do the job better than anyone else they don’t validate their assumption.
+So, they carry on taking on everything themselves.
+Believing that their way, it must be the best way!

 Great things in business are never done by one person.
 They’re done by a team of people